moddedmc-wiki/fabric-modding-wiki/docs/first-mod/creating-first-project/index.md

 ## Breakdown

-Once unzipped, you can have a look around - most specifically take a look in `fabric.mod.json` found in `src/main/resources/`
+Once unzipped (Should'nt be unzipped in to a path containing non-ASCII characters), you can have a look around - most specifically take a look in `fabric.mod.json` found in `src/main/resources/`

 It should look similar to the following - I've commented all the fields and what they mean, I recommend you read them.